 approved works,

-possible legal proceedings,
+possible proceedings,

 financial condition of the condominium,